python/mypy/docs/source/command_line.rst

     Causes mypy to generate a text file report documenting how many expressions of type ``Any`` are present within your codebase.

+``--cobertura-xml-report DIR``
+    Causes mypy to generate a Cobertura XML type checking coverage report.

+    You must install the `lxml`_ library to generate this report.

+``--html-report DIR``, ``--xslt-html-report DIR``
+    Causes mypy to generate an HTML type checking coverage report.

+    You must install the `lxml`_ library to generate this report.

 ``--linecount-report DIR``
     Causes mypy to generate a text file report documenting the functions and lines that are typed and untyped within your codebase.